reactjs/react.dev/content/docs/strict-mode.md

 * `render`
 * `setState` updater functions (the first argument)

-Because the above methods might be called more than once, it's important that they do not contain side-effects.
+Because the above methods might be called more than once, it's important that they do not contain non-idempotent side-effects.
 Ignoring this rule can lead to a variety of problems, including memory leaks and invalid application state.
 Unfortunately, it can be difficult to detect these problems as they can often be [non-deterministic](https://en.wikipedia.org/wiki/Deterministic_algorithm).

-Strict mode can't automatically detect side effects for you, but it can help you spot them by making them a little more deterministic.
+Strict mode can't automatically detect dangerous side effects for you, but it can help you spot them by making them a little more deterministic.
 This is done by intentionally double-invoking the following methods:

 * Class component `constructor` method
 * The `render` method